 You must provide proof of Canadian citizenship with your passport application.
 If you don’t, we may reject your application.
 You don’t need to provide proof if you are eligible to renew your passport.

-If you were born in Canada, provide one of the following:
+If you were born in Canada, proof may be:

-- A birth certificate (either long form or short form) issued by the province or territory where you were born
+- issued by the province or territory where you were born

-- Certificate of citizenship issued by Immigration, Refugees and Citizenship Canada (IRCC)
+- issued by Immigration, Refugees and Citizenship Canada (IRCC)